5 Things to Know About the Galaxy S7 Android Oreo Update

 Remember, most of the changes from Google’s Android 7.1.1 update are in Samsung’s version of Android 7.0.

-You might have to wait awhile, but the Galaxy S7 should eventually make the move from Android Nougat to Android Oreo.
+You might have to wait a few weeks, but the Galaxy S7 should eventually make the move from Android Nougat to Android Oreo.

-Samsung hasn’t sent out a list of devices getting Android 8.0 Oreo, but that’s not a huge deal because the company sticks to a pretty predictable protocol.
+Samsung hasn’t sent out a list of devices getting Android 8.0 Oreo, but that’s not a big deal because the company sticks to a pretty predictable protocol.